philipturner/home-built-stm/README.md

 - -110 V and +110 V away from electrical ground, or perhaps 220 V since the circuit's ground may float away from Earth.
 - Anything above 40 V can generate a great enough electric field to break down human skin.
 - It's often not the voltage, per se, that is the reason for danger (40 V is already way above the band gap of the toughest insulator).
-- Rather, it's the magnitude of electric field, given the typical thicknesses of a thin film in context.
+  - Rather, it's the magnitude of the electric field, given the typical thicknesses of a thin film in context.
-- Plus, high voltage generating high current, and the two multiplying to give a high power through the human body.
+  - Also, high voltage generates high current, and the two multiply to give a high power through the human body.
 - I'll reach up a bunch more, litter the PCB silkscreens with HV safety signs, add redundant mechanisms to physically prevent exposure to HV, etc.
   - I'm not an expert on HV safety yet, so the above precautions are not good enough to protect someone.

 ## Lithium Niobate